 January 10, 2017 — Application received

-Staff received the detailed application for this development, and are reviewing it.
+Staff received the detailed application for this development, and began reviewing it.

 Additional proposal details